sourabh8406/Aerozone/Readme.md

 Hey bro what's up how are u felling well good

-no bro i ama not fellingf well today hpow about you ?
+no bro i ama not felling well today how about you ?